instana/instana-java-sdk/README.md

 # Instana Java Trace SDK &nbsp; [![Build Status](https://travis-ci.org/instana/instana-java-sdk.svg?branch=master)](https://travis-ci.org/instana/instana-java-sdk)

-Instana automatically instruments well known frameworks for calls coming into a monitored JVM, which we call `Entry` (also known as Server in OpenTracing), and calls leaving a monitored JVM, which we call `Exit` (also known as Client).
+Instana automatically instruments well-known frameworks for calls coming into a monitored JVM, which we call `Entry` (also known as Server in OpenTracing), and calls leaving a monitored JVM, which we call `Exit` (also known as Client).
 Usually calls pass instrumented code twice: at the start of a request, and at